AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 - System options
 - Data Encryption/Decryption-->

-## Set up user interface
+## Set up user interface {#acs-gs-admin-ui}

+Several options are available to you to customize the user interface in the client console, such as:

-Guidelines for managing user interface settings like lists, units, or data display are available in this document: [User interface settings documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/ui-settings){target="_blank"}
+* **List and data display** - Guidelines for managing user interface settings like lists, units, or data display are available in this document: [User interface settings documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/ui-settings){target="_blank"}

-Folders are objects in Adobe Campaign that allow you to organize your components and data.
+* **Folder management** - Folders are objects in Adobe Campaign that allow you to organize your components and data.
 Learn how to [work with folders](../../v8/get-started/work-with-folders.md).

-Custom fields are additional attributes added to the out-of-the-box schemas through the Adobe Campaign console.
+* **Custom fields** - Custom fields are additional attributes added to the out-of-the-box schemas through the Adobe Campaign console.
 These custom fields are displayed in various screens, for example the details of a profile or a test profile.
 Learn more in the [custom fields configuration documentation](../../v8/administration/custom-fields.md).

-## Set up the branding data management
+## Set up the branding {#acs-gs-admin-branding}

 Every company has brand guidelines that define both visual elements and technical details.
-Adobe Campaign helps you manage these guidelines centrally, so you can present a consistent brand image to your customers in everything you do, from logos in emails to the URLs and domains used in your campaigns.
+As for Adobe Campaign Standard, Adobe Campaign v8 helps you manage these guidelines centrally, so you can present a consistent brand image to your customers in everything you do, from logos in emails to the URLs and domains used in your campaigns.

-Learn more in the [Branding documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank".}
+Learn more in the [Branding documentation](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"}

-## Understand data model creation
+## Understand data model creation {#acs-gs-admin-data-model-creation}

-Adobe Campaign comes with a pre-defined data model.
-This section gives some details on the built-in tables of the Adobe Campaign data model and their interaction.
+Adobe Campaign v8 comes with its pre-defined data model.
 Adobe Campaign relies on a Cloud database containing tables that are linked together.
 Learn more in the [Data model documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/datamodel){target="_blank"}.

 A schema is an XML document associated with a database table.
 It defines data structure and describes the SQL definition of the table.
 See the [Schemas creation documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/shemas-forms/schemas){target="_blank"}